 Ratafia Champenois or Ratafia de Champagne, first noted in the Champagne region in the 13th century, is designated IGP.
 It uses the same grapes as Champagne, mixed with marc de Champagne.

-There are also macaron-like biscuits called ratafias, flavoured with ratafia and designed to be drunk while sipping.
+There are also macaron-like biscuits called ratafias, flavoured with ratafia, for nibbling while sipping.

 Image by Dana Facaros